Karthik-pmlead/ai-product-leadership/02-prd-mgmt/product_reviews/zohoCRM_prd_review.md

-# PRD Review: Zoho CRM
+# Zoho CRM PRD Review

-## Overview
+### Overview

 Zoho CRM is a customer relationship management platform built to help businesses manage leads, accounts, deals, segmentation, and customer engagement at scale.
-Its segmentation and tagging capabilities make it especially valuable for sales, marketing, and customer success teams that need structured visibility into customer groups. [web:32]
+Its segmentation and tagging capabilities make it especially valuable for sales, marketing, and customer success teams that need structured visibility into customer groups.

 | Area | Review |
 |---|---|